 When you think of DACA recipients, you may think of the 618,342 young people of Mexican origin whose ability to work and live legally in the country where they grew up has hung in the balance since President Trump’s Sept.
 5 repeal.
 Or the tens of thousands from countries like El Salvador, Guatemala, and Honduras.
-But you probably don’t imagine Barish, a 30-year-old Arab woman raised in Brooklyn.
+But you probably don’t imagine Barish, a 30-year-old Pakistani woman raised in Brooklyn.

 Barish is among 1,685 Pakistani DACA recipients, many of whom live in New York City.
 She has a spunky style, and is often cloaked in colorful, patterned hijabs and a nose ring with sparkle that mimics her eyes.
 ‘Barish’ is a pseudonym that means “rain” in Urdu, reminding the young woman of her parents’ homeland.
 As a child, she didn’t think much of her family’s lack of papers.
 “It didn’t affect me in any way,” she says.
 She soared through elementary school, junior high, then high school.
 But things began to get complicated when she started work at 15.

 As an undocumented immigrant, she says, she was relegated to poorly-paid, under-the-table jobs, often for bosses who abused their knowledge of her status.
 “People are not stupid.
 If you’re asking for off-the-books jobs, they know why,” she said.
 “They take advantage.”
 Later, that same status would put a wall between her and her ultimate dream: furthering her education.

 But in 2013, once she became a “Dreamer,” one of the nation’s DACA recipients, Barish’s life turned around.
 She began to feel she was finally moving towards her goals.